sararselitsky/FastPG/README.md

 ### Extending the Docker container

-If you want to add additional things to the container, you must build your own.
+If you want to add additional things to the container, you should build your own.
 You can extend the existing container either by editing the provided  `Dockerfile` or by using the existing container as the `FROM` that your own Docker container is based on.

 ## Clustering with FastPG